jungai/drop-please/README.md

 2. create a discord webhook and replace id & token

-3. run command `task` for execute function
+3. run scripts `task` for execute function